kali/kali.github.io/_posts/2016-01-25-The-Rust-is-in-there.md

 ## What in there could be librarized?

-In the previous post, I stated that not relying on a framework was freeing the developper from the framework constraints.
+In the previous post, I stated that not relying on a framework was freeing the developer from the framework constraints.
 For instance, one can choose to have such or such result in memory because it fits.

-It also allows the developper to make use of very compact types instead of a handful of generic purpose ones.
+It also allows the developer to make use of very compact types instead of a handful of generic purpose ones.

 But these are not choices you want to have to make all the time.